-Another scandal allegedly began this past election season when Nevada Supreme Court judicial candidate Kris Pickering blew the whistle on what she said was an offer by a Clark County lawyer to
+Another scandal allegedly began this past election season when Nevada Supreme Court judicial candidate Kris Pickering blew the whistle on what she said was an offer by a Clark County lawyer to give her campaign \$200,000 in exchange for a written agreement that she recuse herself on cases brought by that lawyer.
+The FBI has been investigating the matter since July.

 The allegations are that the Clark County lawyer made the offer through the candidate's political consultant.
 The candidate said she rejected the deal.
 Her opponent, Judge Deborah Schumacher, received but subsequently returned \$20,000 in combined donations from the lawyer in question and the lawyer's husband.
-Judge Schumacher has "emphasized that at no time was she approached to sign a letter regarding recusals," and law enforcement sources reportedly said they agree.196 The lawyer has "emphatically denied any claim she was willing to donate to Pickering's campaign," saying that the two "have been bitter adversaries for 20 years.2197
+Judge Schumacher has "emphasized that at no time was she approached to sign a letter regarding recusals," and law enforcement sources reportedly said they agree.
+The lawyer has "emphatically denied any claim she was willing to donate to Pickering's campaign," saying that the two "have been bitter adversaries for 20 years."
+197